ainaimi/dotfiles/README.md

 # dotfiles and OS Setup

-This repository contains dotfiles, OS setup files, Brew binaries, Mac Apps, VSCode extentiosn and other files that I use.
+This repository contains dotfiles, OS setup files, Brew binaries, Mac Apps, VSCode extensions and other files that I use.

 ##